ruigaohank/unboxed_ecommerce/README.md

 ### Operational efficiency

 * _Overall efficiency across regions_: In general, Unboxed's delivery times lag behind the average delivery speed of 2-4 days offered by its competitors.
+There were no major differences in delivery times between regions.
 Orders from customers in EMEA and APAC took an average of 7.6 days to be delivered, compared to 7.5 days and 7.4 days for NA and LATAM customers, respectively.
-The discrepancy between delivery times across regions appears to be mainly due to differences in order shipping times -- orders from EMEA and APAC experienced longer shipment delays compared to orders from NA and LATAM.

 * _Equal delivery times for non-loyalty and loyalty customers_: On average, delivery times were the same for non-loyalty program customers and loyalty program customers.
 There may be an opportunity to incentivize loyalty program signup by reducing the delivery times for loyalty program customers.